 As players are not able to produce everything they need, trading on the common market will make it possible to increase the percentage of products they trade with their partners.

 The members of the common market can try to produce everything they need or at least increase the percentage of trade within their market.
-They can start producing products they need and close other corporations making products that are in oversupply.
+They can start produce products they need and close other corporations making products that are in oversupply.

 Trade is divided into three different categories.
 The trade within the country between the state corporations in the country is treated as local trade.
 Trade with other participants in the common market is common market trade and trade outside their market is international trade.

 The corporations within one country and the country itself can try to purchase and sell products to each other.
 Depending on the choice of corporations in the country, the percentage of trade within the country may vary.
 The same principle applies to enterprises where the corporations within the enterprise try to trade as much as possible with each other.

 Within countries, trade is between the state and national corporations but also the trade between the country and these corporations.
 Countries purchase the products their population consumes and the products they use in state functions like the army, education, health etc.